 3. Data Activation

 Data activation refers to the process of using customer data to activate marketing campaigns.
 A DMP enables businesses to use customer data to create personalized marketing messages that are tailored to each customer’s unique interests and preferences.
+Understanding metrics like turnover can also influence these efforts, can provide valuable insights for workforce management.
 By activating these campaigns through multiple channels, businesses can increase their reach and engage with customers across a variety of touch-points.

 4. Analytics and Reporting